 The Pioneer Fabric Frame Cover photo album is beautiful and simple.
 The front cover has a nice fabric coating and holds one photo.
 You can fit two horizontal photos per page on the inside, and they are held very securely once placed in the slots.
 There is even space next to each photo insert to write notes or label the accompanying photo.

 One thing to watch out for when purchasing a book or album with a fabric cover is that the material can potentially stain.
-This is very much true for the Pioneer Fabric Frame Cover which actually arrived for us with a small stain on the back.
-That is probably what it comes with a protective plastic cover.
+This is very much true for the Pioneer Fabric Frame Cover, which arrived for us with a small stain on the back.
+That is probably why it comes with a protective plastic cover.
 Another thing to keep in mind with this particular product is that the photo sleeves are glued directly to the paper on each page and tear easily as a result.

 The Pioneer Leather BookBound has a sturdy build and a classic and sleek look that would fit in any home.
 This product fits three horizontal pictures per page and includes a memo section next to each photo slot.
 Once the photos are in place, they aren't going to be shaken out and won't come out unless you remove them.

 Although the Pioneer Leather BookBound has a beautiful study exterior, the interior lacks the same quality build and sleek appearance.
 The sleeves tear easily, and it's not pretty when they do.
 There is also a sterile office material type of feel to the interior pages where we would have preferred something a little more simple or homey.